-- Electronics like phones, computers, tablets, TVs, etc.
+- Electronics like phones, computers, TVs, etc.

-A paper written about the Exposure to Room Light before Bedtime Suppresses Melatonin Onset and Shortens Melatonin Duration in Humans found that being exposed to room light before going to bed suppressed melatonin production in 99% of individuals, as well as shortened the duration of melatonin production by around 90 minutes.
+Being exposed to room light before going to bed suppressed melatonin production in 99% of individuals, as well as shortened the duration of melatonin production by around 90 minutes.

 What are some of the ways you avoid blue light during the evening?
+Share in the comments.

 What is Blue Light?.
 BluTech.
 Retrieved from http://blutechlenses.com/blog/blue-light/what-is-blue-light/